-The purpose of this paper is to outline the National Collection of Aerial Photography (NCAP) digitisation policy, to document which aerial imagery is scheduled for digitisation and the reasons for its selection.
+The purpose of this paper is to outline the National Collection of Aerial Photography (NCAP) digitisation policy, to document which aerial imagery and associated records are scheduled for digitisation and the reasons for its selection.

 NCAP is the official repository for UK Government declassified and released aerial imagery of Scotland and the World (except England, Wales and Northern Ireland).
-Digital technology has enabled NCAP to employ innovative ways of providing access to its collections and to assist RCAHMS in meeting three of its Strategic Priorities, as set out in the document Future RCAHMS, the next five years 2010-2015:
+Digital technology has enabled NCAP to employ innovative ways of providing access to its collections and to assist Historic Environment Scotland (HES) in meeting three of its Strategic Priorities, as set out in the Scotlish Government document Our Place in Time, the Historic Environment Strategy for Scotland (2014):